Roman cavalry: Campaign record

-The cavalry of Roman armies before the Second Punic War had been exclusively Roman and allies, with each holding one wing of the battleline (the Romans usually holding the right wing).
-After that war, Roman cavalry was always complemented by allied native cavalry (especially Numidian cavalry), and was usually combined on just one wing.
-Indeed, the allied cavalry often outnumbered the combined Roman force, e.g. at Zama, where the 4,000 Numidians held the right, with just 1,500 Romans on the left.
+The cavalry of Roman armies before the Second Punic War had been exclusively Roman and confederate Italian, with each holding one wing of the battleline (the Romans usually holding the right wing).
+After that war, Roman/Italian cavalry was always complemented by allied native cavalry (especially Numidian cavalry), and was usually combined on just one wing.
+Indeed, the allied cavalry often outnumbered the combined Roman/Italian force, e.g. at Zama, where the 4,000 Numidians held the right, with just 1,500 Romans and Italians on the left.
 One reason was the lessons learnt in the war, namely the need to complement heavy cavalry with plenty of light, faster horse, as well as increasing the cavalry share when engaging with enemies with more powerful mounted forces.
-It was also inevitable that, as the Roman Republic acquired an overseas empire and the Roman army now campaigned entirely outside Italian peninsula, the best allied cavalry would be enlisted in increasing numbers, including (in addition to Numidians) Gallic, Spanish and Thracian horse.
+It was also inevitable that, as the Roman Republic acquired an overseas empire and the Roman army now campaigned beyond the Italian peninsula, the best non-Italian cavalry would also be enlisted in increasing numbers, including (in addition to Numidians) Gallic, Spanish and Thracian horse.
 Towards the end of the Republic and the beginning of the Empire, the Roman cavalry itself was rendered less and less of a powerful force, with Rome meeting its cavalry needs with auxiliary, allied cavalry instead.

-Nevertheless, Roman and allied cavalry continued to form an essential part of a Roman army's line-up for over a century.
+Nevertheless, Roman and Italian confederate cavalry continued to form an essential part of a Roman army's line-up for over a century.
 They were again, less successful against elusive tribal cavalry, such as the Lusitanians under Viriathus in their bitter resistance to Roman rule (151-140 BC) and the Numidians themselves under king Jugurtha during the latter's rebellion (112-105 BC), when they were obliged to rely heavily on their own Numidian allied horse and the Romans were deprived of their strongest cavalry.